smartinsert/DataStructures/graphs/README.md

-# Data Structures

-## Graph
+# Graph

 A data structure with a finite set of vertices and a finite set of edges(ordered pair) represented as (u,v).
 Order is important in a directional graph(di-graph)

-### Representations
+## Representations
 * **Adjacency Matrix**: 2D array of size VxV where V: number of vertices in the graph.
 It is always symmetric for an undirected graph.
 It is also used to represent weighted graphs.
 Removing an edge takes O(1) time and queries to know if there exists an edge takes O(1) time but consumes more space O(V^2).
 Adding a vertex takes O(V^2) time.
 * **Adjacency List**: An array of list is used with size equal to the number of vertices.
 An entry array\[i\] represents the list of